tenstorrent/tt-bh-linux/README.md

        └───────┘        └───────┘                 └───────┘
 ```
 *(Note: This is a simplified diagram.
 Using memory remapping (via NoC TLBs) all
-all L2CPUs can access all DRAMs.
+L2CPUs can access all DRAMs.
 Doing this is much slower and potentially
 non-coherent)*

 Blackhole also has 120 Tensix cores (not Linux capable).
 P100 has an additional
-16GB of attached DRAM and P150 has an additional 20GB of attached DRAM (ie.
+16GB of attached DRAM and P150 has an additional 20GB of attached DRAM (i.e.
-28/32GB for total for P100/P150 respectfully).
+28/32GB total for P100/P150 respectively).
 These additional resources aren't
-use for this demo.
+used for this demo.

 ## Dependencies